Hummingbirds Found in North Carolina: (Pictures and Sounds)

 Buff-bellied hummingbirds are found in Mexico and northern Guatemala.

-They have also been frequently observed along the coast of the Gulf of Mexico in the southern United States, which includes Texas, Louisiana, Mississippi, Alabama, and Florida.
+They have also been frequently observed along the coast of the Gulf of America in the southern United States, which includes Texas, Louisiana, Mississippi, Alabama, and Florida.

 Sightings map show Buff-bellied hummingbirds have rare documented North Carolina sightings in area in between Winston-Salem and Greensboro, and north of Morehead City on the coast.